seblyng/roslyn.nvim/README.md

 You can then install it with `:MasonInstall roslyn` or through the popup menu by running `:Mason`.
 It is not available through [mason-lspconfig.nvim](https://github.com/williamboman/mason-lspconfig.nvim) and the `:LspInstall` interface
 When installing the server through mason, the cmd is automatically added to the LSP config, so no need to add it manually

+The stable version of `roslyn` is provided through `roslyn` in the mason registry.
+This is the same version as in vscode.
+If you want the bleeding edge features, you can choose `roslyn-unstable`.
+Be aware of breaking changes if you choose this version

 **NOTE**

 There's currently an open [pull request](https://github.com/mason-org/mason-registry/pull/6330) to add the Roslyn server to [mason](https://github.com/williamboman/mason.nvim), which would greatly improve the experience.
 If you are interested in this, please react to the original comment, but don't spam the thread with unnecessary comments.